NICK0TIN/docker_jumphost/README.md

    - Non-root execution of SSHD is not possible in modern versions.

-required preparation:
+# Required preparation:

-Persistent user SSH keys
+# Persistent user SSH keys

 You need to generate user authentication keys for your SSH_USER and mount them afterwards.